vuejs/docs/src/guide/typescript-support.md

 }
 ```

-In order to let TypeScript know the attributes we (or plugins) added and their types, the [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) feature can help us.
+In order to let TypeScript know the properties we (or plugins) added and their types, the [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) feature can help us.

 For the above example, we (or plugins) can add the following code of type definition: